-Much of the work supporting Tree Action Plan 2018 goals and recommendations is already being done.
+Much of the work supporting TAP 2019 goals and recommendations is already being done.
 But the opportunity exists to improve effectiveness and accomplish more.
-With the Board of Supervisors' adoption of TAP 2018, the Fairfax County Tree Commission, Urban Forest Management Division, and VA Department of Forestry Urban Forest Conservationist will request that key county agencies designate a champion(s) within their organization for the promotion of the goals and recommendations of TAP 2018.
+With the Board of Supervisors' adoption of TAP 2019, the Fairfax County Tree Commission, Urban Forest Management Division, and VA Department of Forestry Urban Forest Conservationist will request that key county agencies designate a champion(s) within their organization for the promotion of the goals and recommendations of TAP 2019.

 The champion(s) will ensure that the urban forest is given due consideration when planning the work of their agency.
-Annual plans of operation will include goals and action items that support the goals and recommendations of TAP 2018.
-Tree Conservation Plans will be developed when activities undertaken during the course of operations potentially impact the urban forest or its future viability.
+Annual plans of operation will include goals and action items that support the goals and recommendations of TAP 2019.
+Tree Conservation Plans will be developed when activities undertaken during operations potentially impact the urban forest or its future viability.
 Plans could also include value added elements, such as removal of invasive vegetation and mulching, to enhance the quality and condition of the urban forest or improve its resiliency.